 Site investigation requires sampling of the soils at varying depths.
 This requires the use of a drill and the means to raise samples from various depths.
 Soil samples are taken for the purpose of laboratory testing.
 Other types of equipment are used to gather additional in-site design information.
 An in situ assesment of the geotechnical characteristics of the site is carried out.
 The location of any trees, water ways, or other contributing features are noted.

-Soil testing is undertaken by Soil Testers licensed under the Queensland Building Services Authority Act 1991.
+Soil testing is undertaken by Soil Testers licensed under the Queensland Building and Construction Commission (QBCC).